martyn-hash/The-link/replit.md

 # The Link - CRM & Project Management Application

 ## Overview
-The Link is a full-stack CRM and project management application designed for accounting and bookkeeping firms.
-It aims to automate recurring service delivery, streamline client relationship management, and provide a secure client portal.
-Key capabilities include intelligent scheduling, automated project generation, Companies House integration, and a mobile-first user experience.
-The application focuses on enhancing efficiency and client satisfaction through automation, compliance, and robust access controls within a multi-tenant architecture.
+The Link is a full-stack CRM and project management application for accounting and bookkeeping firms.
+It automates recurring service delivery, streamlines client relationship management, and provides a secure client portal.
+Key features include intelligent scheduling, automated project generation, Companies House integration, and a mobile-first user experience.
+The application aims to enhance efficiency and client satisfaction through automation, compliance, and robust access controls within a multi-tenant architecture.
+It focuses on business vision, market potential, and project ambitions to improve firm operations and client engagement.

 ## User Preferences
 Preferred communication style: Simple, everyday language.